enzedonline/quill-blot-formatter2/README.md

 ## Further Customisations
 > [!NOTE]
-> The notes from here on are here only for those who wish to customise the default behaviour and/or work with custom blots. <br>
+> The notes from here on are here only for those who wish to customise the default behaviour and/or work with custom blots.
+>
 > `blotFormatter2` is already compatible with Quill `Image` and `Video` blots, no custom blots or actions need be registered to work with this package, though you will need to use the included [custom `Image` blot](#attribute-action-image-blots-only) (or create your own with `title` support) to use the alt/title editing feature.

 > [!IMPORTANT]